-If you’ve moved house, changed jobs or ever had more than one pension plan, some of the estimated £19.4 billion currently lying in lost or dormant pension pots could be yours.
+If you’ve moved house, changed jobs or ever had more than one pension plan, some of the estimated £26.6 billion currently lying in lost or dormant pension pots could be yours.

-The bad news is that many employees don’t pay much attention to their workplace pension plan, or what it’s worth.
+The bad news is that many employees don’t pay much attention to their workplace pension, or what it’s worth.
 And then, when they leave or change jobs, many forget all about it.
 It’s estimated that the average person in the UK will change jobs every five years – which is a lot of pension pots to keep track of.

-ABI research also found that only one in 25 people would instinctively think to tell their pension provider when they move home, which means contact details are out of date.
+Studies have found that only one in 25 people would instinctively think to tell their pension provider when they move home, which means contact details are out of date.

-With your national insurance number, the names and addresses of your previous employers, and some help from the Government’s Pension Tracing Service, you should be able to find out everything you need to know.
+With your National Insurance number, the names and addresses of your previous employers, and some help from the Government’s Pension Tracing Service, you should be able to find out everything you need to know.